eiglesiaz/Flugel.IT-exam/README.md

 # Flugel.IT-exam
-terraform exam for working purposes
+Terraform/AWS exam for working purposes
 I have merged the tasks 1 and 2 onto a single task.

 Task: